 Councilmember Warrick asked how many employees were close to being affected by the New Overtime Regulations.
-Ms. Villagomez replied that there were 1,300 employees that could potentially be affected.
-She noted that Human Resources was reviewing job classifications as an option to address the potential impact.
+Ms. Villagomez replied that there were 1,300 employees that could be affected.

 Councilmember Viagran spoke of the issue of underemployment and asked if affected salaried employees would be classified as hourly employees.
-Ms. Villagomez replied that they would remain salaried employees but their job class may be revised to meet the wage requirement of greater than \$47,476 annually.
+Ms. Villagomez replied that they would remain salaried employees but may be re-classified to meet the wage requirement of greater than \$47,476 annually.

 Councilmember Saldaña asked how many employees were receiving a \$13 hourly wage.
 Ms. Lori Steward replied that 900 positions received that salary.
-She stated that if the increase to \$15 per hour was approved; 2,000 positions would be impacted due to compression.
+She added that if the increase to \$15 per hour was approved; 2,000 positions would be impacted due to compression.
 Councilmember Saldaña requested to see a phased-in approach to increase salaries to \$15 per hour.

-Councilmember Nirenberg stated that it would be helpful to know what Bexar County was doing with regard to increasing minimum wage requirements and would also like to see various scenarios for a phased in approach.
+Councilmember Nirenberg stated that it would be helpful to know what Bexar County was doing regarding increasing minimum wages.
+He also asked to see various scenarios for a phased in approach.